AbdulazizAlsaif/financial-app/README.md

 Hello, This project is a basic implementation for the below requirement using Akka framework, Spring boot, and Mongodb

+# Quick Start

+To run the applications execute the below command on the root folder

+`docker-compose up`

 # Requirments